How To Find Your Passion and Live Your Dream Life

 Your journal can also help you discover your passion.
 Use it to explore your hopes, dreams, and innermost desires.

 Write out all your goals, from the most practical to idealistic.
-List the pros and cons of pursuing each goal, and pay particular attention to items that cause your heart to flutter.
+List the pros and cons of pursuing each goal, paying particular attention to items that cause your heart to flutter.

 Dabble